 Money Market Account

 You may not know about money market accounts.
-Basically, they are a hybrid bank account that offers high-yield savings and some checking features like check-writing privileges and a debit card.
+Basically, they are a flexible hybrid bank account that combines the earning power of a high yield savings with checking features like check-writing privileges and a debit card.

 Certificate of Deposit

 If you wanted to earn a return on your emergency fund, you could put it in a certificate of deposit (CD) account.
 I’m not a huge fan of this idea, but that’s me.
 Banks pay customers higher rates to keep money in the back long term.